-- The maximum disk access latency is under 10ms.
+- The disk access latency is under 10ms.

 - It is recommended that NSX Managers be placed on shared storage.

-- Storage should be highly available to avoid a storage outage causing all NSX Manager file systems to be placed into read-only mode upon event of a storage failure.
+- Storage must be highly available to avoid a storage outage causing all NSX Manager file systems to be placed into read-only mode upon event of a storage failure.

 Please consult documentation for your storage technology on how to best design a highly available storage solution.